 How is the RMD determined for an inherited IRA?

-RMDs from inherited traditional IRAs and Roth IRAs must generally begin by December 31st of the year after the year of the original owner’s death and be taken by the end of each future year.
-There are special exceptions for spouses who inherit.
-The 50% tax penalty applies to missed RMDs from inherited IRAs and Roth IRAs even though Roth IRAs are tax-free.
+RMDs are required from traditional IRAs and Roth IRAs inherited.
+RMDs must generally begin by December 31st of the year after the original owner’s death and be taken by the end of each future year.
+There are special exceptions for spouses who inherit these accounts.
+The 25% tax penalty applies to missed RMDs from inherited IRAs and Roth IRAs even though Roth IRAs are tax-free.
 When there are multiple beneficiaries, the RMD is based on the oldest beneficiary’s age, unless the inherited IRA was split by the end of the year of death.